Genetic Counseling, M.S.

 - Master of Science Thesis: students develop an original research project on a current aspect of genetic counseling/medical genetics and conduct, analyze and report on the findings, guided by their thesis committee.
 The thesis is presented at the final academic meeting to the full Program faculty.
 The student’s Thesis Advisor and Readers, the Program Director and Assistant Director, Thesis Research provide data on student achievement of Learning Outcomes applicable to thesis research.

 Applicants for the Master of Science in Genetic Counseling Program must have earned a baccalaureate degree at an accredited institution.
 Prerequisite course work includes: one year of general biology, one year of general chemistry, one semester of biochemistry, one semester of genetics, and one semester of statistics.
-Scores from the general aptitude test of the GRE are required.
 Supporting material must include: undergraduate transcripts, three letters of recommendation, and a statement reflecting the student’s interest and experience in the field.
 A personal interview with the admissions committee is required.

 The application deadline is December 1.
 Extensive information for applicants is on the School of Medicine Web page.